covid-at-home/covid-at-home/level4.md

 ## Level 4 -- Professionals Take Over

 As symptoms get worse and the patient deteriorates, the frequency with which measurements are taken should increase.
 At this point, your log should contain temperature, respiration, and heart rate every few hours.
-Be especially alert for rapidly worsening shortness of breath, rapid breathing, and low blood oxygen level, as these can be signs of acute respiratory distress which requires immediately medical attention.
+Be especially alert for rapidly worsening shortness of breath, rapid breathing, and low blood oxygen level, as these can be signs of acute respiratory distress which requires immediate medical attention.

 You should interpret any of the following as a medical emergency: